These homemade Vegan Mince Pies hold the very essence of Christmas in their delicious pastry crusts. Nothing can beat one warm from the oven!

 To make this recipe you will need to make some vegan pastry dough.
 You can use my vegan pie crust recipe for this or for an oil-free or gluten-free option use my healthy pie crust recipe.
 You will also need to make or buy some vegan mincemeat.

-To bake them you will need a shallow mince pie tray or muffin pans.
+To bake them you will need a shallow mince pie pan or muffin pans.
 If you use muffin pans your mince pies will be deeper and you won't get so many out of this recipe so feel free to double it if need be.

 Making my Vegan Mince Pies is a breeze.
 The pastry crust uses my staple vegan pie crust recipe which comes together in a food processor in minutes.